 13) Any Loan Repayment in Case of Death?

 These are things that one needs to be prepared for as it affects the near and dear ones.
 The majority of people think that in case they die before the loan is paid back there is nothing that the bank can do.
 However, that is farthest from the truth.
 The banks always find a way to get back what is due to them.
 They can encroach on one’s savings.
 In case it is a secured loan they can jolly well take the asset away if they feel that is the best option.

 We can always go for personal loans instead of purpose-based loans such as car loans and mortgages.
 However, the question that we need to ask ourselves is will these loans cost more than the personal loans.
 The answer is no. More often than not, the specialized loans have lower rates of interest and they also provide more benefits than their personal cousins.
 In certain cases, where you already have taken a loan from a particular bank, if you apply for a specialized loan from them then you may get the interest waived off on it.

 15) Did you Over-Leverage with Respect to Other Loans

 You should never take another loan if you have already taken a personal loan in the space of three months.
 Normally personal loans dampen one’s chances of getting another loan.
-In certain cases it might so happen that you may have to take a specialized loan but you need to make the down payment as well, which will not be covered by the said loan.
-In that case you make the down payment with a personal loan and then apply for the specialized loan.
+In certain cases, it might so happen that you may have to take a specialized loan but you need to make the down payment as well, which will not be covered by the said loan.
+In that case, you make the down payment with a personal loan and then apply for the specialized loan.
 However, the lender calculates your debt servicing ratio and finds it to be unacceptable.
-As such, the second application gets cancelled.
+As such, the second application gets canceled.
 Read “Using Credit Card to pay for any Loans is Suicidal!“